NREL-Sienna/PowerSimulations.jl/docs/src/modeler_guide/definitions.md

 ## H

 * *Horizon*: The number of steps in the look-ahead of a decision problem.
-For instance, a Day-ahead problem usually has a 48 step horizon.
+For instance, a Day-Ahead problem usually has a 48 step horizon.
+Check the time [Time Series Data Section in PowerSystems.jl](https://nrel-sienna.github.io/PowerSystems.jl/stable/modeler_guide/time_series/)

 ## I

-* *Interval*:
+* *Interval*: The amount of time between updates to the decision problem.
+For instance, Day-Ahead problems usually have a 24-hour intervals and Real-Time problems have 5-minute intervals.
+Check the time [Time Series Data Section in PowerSystems.jl](https://nrel-sienna.github.io/PowerSystems.jl/stable/modeler_guide/time_series/)

 ## R

 * *Resolution*: The amount of time between timesteps in a simulation.
 For instance 1-hour or 5-minutes.
-In Julia these are defined using the syntax `Hour(1)` and `Minute(5)`
+In Julia these are defined using the syntax `Hour(1)` and `Minute(5)`.
+Check the time [Time Series Data Section in PowerSystems.jl](https://nrel-sienna.github.io/PowerSystems.jl/stable/modeler_guide/time_series/)